Cows In Winter 101 | How To Keep Dairy or Beef Cattle Warm and Happy

 Winter cattle shelter requirements

 Typically, a shelter with at least 3 sides and a roof is a minimum requirement for proper protection from wind and precipitation.
-Within the shelter, you’ll want to make sure the floor stays dry with proper bedding like straw.
+Within the shelter, you’ll want to make sure the floor has dry bedding.
+We like to make sure to stock up on extra bedding in the winter months, the most common option being straw.

-When in a pinch, a more basic approach might be to setup t-posts or fence posts and fasten pallets or plywood to them to make a wind barrier.
+When in a pinch, a more basic approach might be to set up t-posts or fence posts and fasten pallets or plywood sheets to them to make a wind barrier.
 Trees or bushes can also help provide a wind barrier or shelter for animals in the winter months.

 Where do cows sleep in the winter?